kalikokalikova/udemy/full_react_js_course/notes.md

     Props is a system for passing data from a parent component to a child component.
     Its purpose is to customize or configure a child component.

+# Section 5 ** (2022-10-19)

+### Functional vs Class Components

+**Functional**
+- used for simple content

+**Class-based**
+- used for anything more complicated (complex logic, needs to respond to user input, makes network requests, etc.)
+- easier code organization
+- can use react 'state' system -> easier to handle user input
+- can use lifecycle methods -> easier to do things when the app first starts

+## Rules of Class Based Components
+- Must be a javascript class
+- Must extend React.Component
+- Must define a 'render' method

+## Rules about State
+- Only usable with **class-based** components
+- 'State' is a JS object that contains data relevant to a component
+- Updating state on a component causes the component to rerender
+- State must be initialized when a component is created
+- State can only be updated using the funciton 'setState'

+# Section 7 (2022-10-21)
+## Rectac Lifecycle Methods in ReactJS with Redux

+**Component Lifecycle Methods**

+*constructor* -> Good place to do one time setup *render* -> Just return JSX (NOT OPTIONAL, MUST BE DEFINED) *componentDidMount* -> Good place to data loading, invoked only one time *componentDidUpdate* -> Good place to do more data loading when state/props change *componentWillUnmount* -> Good place to do clean up

+# Section 8 (2022-10-21)
+## React Forms (handling user events)